DGretta/Music/modular/mutable_instruments_links_guide.md

 ---

 **Bottom Line:** Links isn't just a utility module - it's **essential system infrastructure** that provides mathematical precision, professional signal routing, and workflow optimization in a compact format.
 Every patch teaches something new about signal processing, from basic distribution to complex CV mathematics.
-As **fundamental infrastructure within Phase 2 ecosystems**, it enables sophisticated signal routing, mathematical precision, and professional workflow optimization while maintaining the mathematical accuracy essential for advanced musical techniques in the most efficient format possible.
+As **fundamental infrastructure within modular ecosystems**, it enables sophisticated signal routing, mathematical precision, and professional workflow optimization while maintaining the mathematical accuracy essential for advanced musical techniques in the most efficient format possible.